Authentic Lessons for 21st Century Learning

 Explore

-After students are finished, bring the class together to discuss the significant parts they highlighted and discuss how these documents exhibit resistance.
+Have students use the H.I.P.P. strategy to analyze the documents and complete the table on the final page of their handouts.
+After students are finished, bring the class together to discuss the significant parts they highlighted and how these documents exhibit resistance.

 Explain

-2. With their groups, students should discuss what facts they found that they thought were important or signified an act of resistance.
+Break students into groups of four or five.
+Ask students to discuss, within their groups, which details they found in the image and speech that they thought were important or signified an act of resistance.

-7. Finally, the students will take the completed class list and practice the Socratic seminar by having mini seminars within their groups.
-This will give students an opportunity to think of possible answers while also hearing other perspectives before they participate in the larger group seminar.
-In addition, they can evaluate how use their annotated notes and image to support their claims and statements.
+Once the class list is complete, have students practice the Socratic Seminar process by leading mini seminars within their groups.
+This will give students the opportunity to practice thinking of possible responses while also hearing other perspectives before the larger group seminar.
+The mini seminars will also allow students to evaluate how to use their annotated notes and image to support their claims and statements.

 Extend

-3. Before the Seminar: Display slide 11 and as students enter the room, give them a partner and assign one to the inner circle and one to the outer circle.
+Display slide 12 as students enter the room.
+As students arrive, assign each one a partner.
+Direct one partner to sit in the inner circle and one partner to sit in the outer circle.

-5. It is important to go over some of the basic framework noted on the evaluation sheets with the students.
-They explain not only what the students should do during the seminar (e.g., encourage others to talk, offer insight to the questions being posed, add on to another students' responses), but they also describe what to avoid (e.g., interrupting, dominating the conversation, not making eye contact).
+Review the basic framework noted on self-assessment handout and the checklist.
+These documents explain what students should do during the seminar (e.g., encourage others to talk, offer insight to the questions being posed, add on to another students' responses) and describe which actions to avoid (e.g., interrupting, dominating the conversation, not showing signs of nonverbal engagement).

-6. During the seminar: Hand out copies of the question sheets that the students generated during the Explain activity.
-Outer-circle students should be making notes on the evaluation sheets while inner-circle students should be actively engaged in the conversation and can make notes on the given question sheets.
+To begin the seminar, hand out copies of the question sheets that students generated during the Explain activity.
+Explain that outer-circle students should make notes for their partners on the Socratic Seminar Peer Observation Checklist while inner-circle students should be actively engaged in the conversation and should be making notes notes on the question sheets.

-7. Half way through the seminar you will switch the inner-circle and outer-circle students, giving each student a chance to participate in both facets of the seminar.
+Halfway through the seminar, switch the inner-circle and outer-circle students to give each student a chance to participate in both aspects of the seminar.

 Evaluate

-1. Define "resistance."
-Next, explain why some of the colonists resisted the British government.
-(This response should be at least four sentences.)
+1. Define resistance.
+Explain why some of the colonists resisted the British government.
+Your response should be at least four sentences.

 3. How is the concept of resistance still relevant today?
 Explain using an example.
-(This response should be at least five sentences.)
+Your response should be at least five sentences.

 Resources